Data-backed planning intelligence · 3,780,000+ decisions analysed across England, Scotland, Wales and Northern Ireland

 Check My Postcode

 Council averages are just the surface.
-The 49.8% gap between Wakefield and Barking & Dagenham is significant.
+The 50.0% gap between West Suffolk and Barking & Dagenham is significant.
 But within any single council, the ward-level gap for loft conversions can be even wider.
 Your postcode matters more than your council.

 #CouncilDecisionsApprovedRefusedRate